Romney stumbles out of the gate in general election

-Romney made a disputed claim that the vast majority of U.S. jobs lost under Obama were held by women, and his campaign team struggled to say whether their candidate supports a fair pay law for women.
+Romney made the unlikely claim that the vast majority of U.S. jobs lost under Obama were held by women, and his campaign team struggled to say whether their candidate supports a fair pay law for women.

 Romney is now under pressure to show he can take on Obama’s well-organized campaign, after main Republican rival Rick Santorum quit the White House race on Tuesday and left the former Massachusetts governor as the presumptive nominee.

-In an attempt to deflect Democrats’ accusations that Republicans have launched a war on women by criticizing birth control, Romney produced a statistic in a television interview that was questioned by fact checkers.
+In an attempt to deflect Democrats’ accusations that Republicans have launched a war on women by criticizing birth control, Romney produced a statistic in a television interview that was widely questioned.

 Romney aides ran into trouble on a conference call held with reporters on Wednesday ostensibly to criticize Obama’s handling of the economy for women.